iveltondequeiroz/tinychain/README.md

 # TINYCHAIN

-tiny javascript blockchain to demonstrate how it works
+tiny javascript blockchain to demonstrate how blockchain technology works